-Pro-Kurdish leaders detained in Turkish terror probe
+Deadly car blast in Turkey kills nine, injures 100

 Demirtas tweeted late Thursday that "police officials are at my door in my Diyarbakir house [in southern Turkey] to detain me by force."

-Anadolu reported that Yuksekdag was taken at her Ankara home "for failing to comply with a summons for her testimony" in a terror investigation.

-The detentions come just days after Diyarbakir's first elected female mayor -- Gultan Kisanak -- and her co-mayor were detained.
+The detentions and explosion come just days after Diyarbakir's first elected female mayor -- Gultan Kisanak -- and her co-mayor were detained.
 Kisanak, a member of HDP, was detained on terror-related charges, according to Anadolu.

 Demonstrators took to the streets to protest her detention, and riot police used water cannons to disperse them.